-The comparison to the much-loved Twilight saga is inevitable with a similar over possessive and over the top controlling vampire Mathew as Diana’s love interest and honestly till about half-way thru that’s what I was constantly doing.
-Yes of course there’s similarities no doubt about it but the common points are really quite few and far between.
+The comparison to the much-loved Twilight saga is inevitable with a similar over possessive and over the top controlling vampire Mathew as Diana’s love interest and honestly till about halfway thru that’s what I was constantly doing.
+Yes of course there are similarities no doubt about it but the common points are really quite a few and far between.

 The third part of the story that involves Diana’s witch aunts Sarah and Emily and laugh out loud crazy house was simply outstanding.
 Ha, what fun to have a house that keeps adding rooms even before the guests have arrived 😉 😉 😉.

 Diana was characterized quite brilliantly, her emotions and her deep love captured so gloriously.
 The fantasy world has never felt so alive and the twists and turns in the story as Diana learns of her parent’s death and Mathew’s past and how each link is interconnected to her life was mind-boggling and complex.
 To be frank, I was totally lost with the complexity of the plot as each thread unwinds for a new discovery and kept reading hoping for some relief from all the intricacies.

 This is just book #1 and the author has already stumped me with the convoluted plot and book 2 goes back in time to Elizabethan England, I might as well stay away without giving myself a headache, but as Mathew wonders, I AM BEWITCHED and can’t wait to get to book 2.